NotCompsky/libcompsky/README.md

 ## Windows

-The recommended way of building for Windows is using `MXE` on a Unix system.
-I have not successfully build it with Visual Studio Code 2015 on my Windows machine, though I spent a day trying and got close.

 ### Cross Compiling from Linux

 You must use MXE, as the standard MinGW tools on Ubuntu do not include things such as libmysqlclient.
 If you haven't installed it already, allocate an hour or so (and ~3GB) for it to download and build all dependencies.